DFE-Digital/login.dfe.public-api/README.md

     "numberOfPages": 1
 }
 ```
-## Get organisation users by roles
+## Get organisation users by roles using UKPRN
 You can use this API to get the organisations users filtering by roles
 The request looks like
 ```